apache/stanbol/README.md

 The recommended lanchers are packaged under the `launchers/` folder.
 For
 instance:

-    $ java -Xmx1g -jar launchers/org.apache.stanbol.launchers.full.jar -p 8080
+    $ java -Xmx1g -jar launchers/full/target/org.apache.stanbol.launchers.full-0.9-SNAPSHOT.jar

 Your instance is then available on <http://localhost:8080>.
+You can change the default port number by passing a `-p 9090` options to the commandline launcher.

+Upon first startup, a folder named `sling/` is created in the current folder.
+This folder will hold the files for any database used by Stanbol, deployment configuration and logs.

 ## Preloading the Entity Hub cache with a DBpedia index